anuket-project/anuket-specifications/CONTRIBUTING.md

   - Sub-projects should have an agreed set of committers who are trusted with merging rights to the sub-projects.
 [CODEOWNERS](CODEOWNERS) file should contain all the committers of the sub-projects including the sub-project lead.
 - The person creating the PR cannot be an approver and should not be the person performing the merge.
 - If a PR affects more than one sub-project or areas outside of the scope of the sub-projects the following approvals are needed:
-  - From the sub-project leads of the affected sub-projects or if the PR affects no sub-projects at least 3 contributors of Anuket specifications
+  - From the sub-project leads of the affected sub-projects or if the PR affects no sub-projects at least 3 contributors active in 3 different sub-projects of Anuket specifications

 <p align="right"><img src="artefacts//figures/approval_process.png" alt="scope" title="Scope" width="100%"/></p>
 <p align="center"><b>Figure 1:</b> Approval Process</p>